Situa: Day 1

 On the day of the conjunction of the Moon, at noon, the Inca went to the Coricancha (Quechua Qorikancha), the temple of the Sun-god, with his council, the priests and the most noble persons of Cusco.
 There they discussed the details of the festival, because in some years certain aspects could be added or removed.
-In the meantime, many armed warriors met in the small square in front of the temple, while the statues of the deities form some huacas were brought to that same square.
+In the meantime, many armed warriors met in the small square in front of the temple, while the statues of the deities from some huacas were brought to that same square.
 The high priest of the Sun would then declare the festival opened.

 In the middle of the main plaza of Cusco there was a special ushnu (a ceremonial platform) which was shaped as a golden pillar and resembled a well.
 It was filled with chicha poured on top of it as a sacrifice, which everyone could drink.

 Four hundred runner warriors, fully armed, were assembled and waiting around the ushnu; each group of one hundred was facing one of the four suyus (provinces of the Inca Empire): Chinchaysuyu (NW), Antisuyu (NE), Kuntisuyu (SW) and Qullasuyu (SE).

 When the priests form the Coricancha arrived, the four hundred warriors shouted a ritual cry and started running towards the four directions of the Inca empire.
 The runners, continuously shouting the ritual words, carried their weapons; after a quarter of a league they passed them to other warriors and so on until they were about "five or six leagues out of the city.

 There the runners bathed and washed their weapons in the rivers at the places they had reached.